SingleValue

 Trend direction calculation based on value

-prop is provided without a direction
+When a value prop is provided without a direction prop, the trend direction

-is calculated based on the value
+is calculated based on the value prop's sign: positive value results in

-trend direction, negative value in downward
+upward trend direction, negative value in downward trend, and zero value in

-trend direction.
+neutral trend direction.

-In case neither the direction
+In case neither the direction nor value prop is provided, the trend

-direction is set to neutral
+direction is set to neutral.

 Trend coloring and formatting options